-We expect that we will receive net proceeds of approximately US\$33.9 million from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect that we will receive net proceeds of approximately US\$37.2 million from this offering, assuming an initial public offering price of US\$13.50 per ADS, which is the midpoint of the estimated range of the initial public offering price, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering for (i) expanding production capacity, (ii) research and development of products, services and technologies, and (iii) general corporate purposes, including supplementing our working capital and pursuing potential strategic investments and acquisitions.
+We intend to use the net proceeds from this offering for (i) research and development of products, services and technologies, (ii) selling and marketing, including development of global sales channel, (iii) expanding production capacity, (iv) developing urban air mobility solutions, such as passenger air mobility services and urban air logistics services and (v) general corporate purposes, including supplementing our working capital and pursuing potential strategic investments and acquisitions.
 See "Use of Proceeds" for more information.

 We, our directors, executive officers, and all of our existing shareholders have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or securities convertible into or exercisable or exchangeable for our ordinary shares or ADSs for a period of 180 days after the date of this prospectus subject to certain exceptions.
-In addition, we will not authorize or permit The Bank of New York Mellon, as depositary, to accept any deposit of any Class A ordinary shares or issue any ADSs for 180 days after the date of this prospectus unless we expressly consent to such deposit or issuance and we have agreed not to provide such consent without the prior written consent of the representative on behalf of the underwriters.
-The foregoing does not affect the right of ADS holders to cancel their
+In addition, we will not authorize or permit The Bank of New York Mellon, as depositary, to accept any deposit of any Class A ordinary shares or issue any ADSs for 180 days after the date of this